Skip to content

 Data Gap

-3. Customize the detection interval value, trigger data gap events, trigger urgent events, trigger critical events, trigger warning events, and trigger recovery events; when choosing this type of configuration strategy, it is recommended that the custom data gap time be >= detection interval time.
-If the configured time <= detection interval time, there may be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing results will apply.
+3. Custom fill the detection interval value, trigger data gap events, trigger emergency events, trigger important events, trigger warning events, and trigger recovery events; for this type of configuration strategy, it is recommended that the custom data gap time configuration >= detection interval time interval.
+If the configured time <= detection interval time interval, there may be cases where both data gap and abnormal conditions are met, in which case only the data gap processing results will be applied.

 Information Generation